tracespace/gerber-to-svg/packages/pcb-stackup-core/README.md

 // }
 ```

 `svg` is the SVG element (by default as an XML string).
-The rest of the properties all correspond to the [public properties of a gerber-to-svg-converter](https://github.com/mcous/gerber-to-svg/blob/master/API.md#public-properties). `units` is a string value of 'in' or 'mm'. `viewBox` is the minimum x value, minimum y value, width, and height in thousandths of (1000x) `units`. `width` and `height` are the width and height in `units`. `defs` and `layer` are arrays of XML elements that are used as children of the `defs` node and the SVG's main `g` node.
+The rest of the properties all correspond to the [public properties of a gerber-to-svg converter](https://github.com/mcous/gerber-to-svg/blob/master/API.md#public-properties). `units` is a string value of 'in' or 'mm'. `viewBox` is the minimum x value, minimum y value, width, and height in thousandths of (1000x) `units`. `width` and `height` are the width and height in `units`. `defs` and `layer` are arrays of XML elements that are used as children of the `defs` node and the SVG's main `g` node.

-Astute readers will notice this is the same interface as `gerber-to-svg` converters, and this means the [render](https://github.com/mcous/gerber-to-svg/blob/master/API.md#render) and [clone](https://github.com/mcous/gerber-to-svg/blob/master/API.md#clone) static methods of `gerber-to-svg` will also work on the `pcb-stackup-core` renders.
+Astute readers will notice this is the same interface as gerber-to-svg converters, and this means the [render](https://github.com/mcous/gerber-to-svg/blob/master/API.md#render) and [clone](https://github.com/mcous/gerber-to-svg/blob/master/API.md#clone) static methods of gerber-to-svg will also work on the pcb-stackup-core renders.

 ### layers array

 The first parameter to the function is an array of layer objects.
-A layer object is an object with a `type` key and a `converter` key, where `type` is a Gerber filetype as output by [whats-that-gerber](https://www.npmjs.com/package/whats-that-gerber) and `converter` is the converter object returned by gerber-to-svg for that Gerber file (note: this is the actual return value of gerber-to-svg, not the value that is emitted by the stream or passed to the callback).
+A layer object is an object with a `type` key and a `converter` key, where `type` is a Gerber filetype string as output by [whats-that-gerber](https://www.npmjs.com/package/whats-that-gerber) and `converter` is the converter object returned by gerber-to-svg for that Gerber file (note: this is the actual return value of gerber-to-svg, not the value that is emitted by the stream or passed to the callback).

-It is expected that the converters will have already finished before being passed to `pcbStackupCore`.
-This can be done by listening for the converter's `end` event or by using `gerber-to-svg` in callback mode, as shown in the example above.
+It is expected that the converters will have already finished before being passed to pcb-stackup-core.
+This can be done by listening for the converter's `end` event or by using gerber-to-svg in callback mode, as shown in the example.

 ``` javascript
 var topCopperLayer = {